Registration for GST affects your CTP green slip price

 The loading charged by insurers must be the same percentage for each vehicle type and geographic area and cannot be varied based on individual risk factors.

 Clause 1.42 of Motor Accident Guidelines 2017 (for policies with a commencement date on or after 1 December 2017) dictates that the loading charged by insurers must be between 6.5% and 7.5% of the corresponding green slip quote or green slip price where there is no entitlement to claim an input tax credit for GST.

-State Insurance Regulatory Authority (SIRA) allows insurers to charge the loading on green slip prices because insurance companies do not receive a tax credit when they pay claims and because SIRA accepts that there are additional administrative costs for insurers to deal with the GST.
+State Insurance Regulatory Authority (SIRA) allows insurers to charge the loading on green slip prices because insurance companies do not receive a tax credit when they pay claims and because SIRA accepts there are additional administrative costs for insurers to deal with the GST.

 If you are registered for GST you are required to acknowledge that fact when you purchase a CTP green slip in NSW.
 If your circumstance changes in respect of GST you are also required to notify your CTP green slip insurer.

-The greenslips.com.au Calculator on this website provides greenslip prices for each of the six, from 1 December 2020, greenslip insurers.
+The greenslips.com.au Calculator on this site provides greenslip prices for each of the six, from 1 December 2020, greenslip insurers.
 They allow for cases where you are seeking an input tax credit for GST.